-Jesus as the Bridegroom, Astonishing New Perspective
+Jesus the Bridegroom, Astonishing New Perspective

 Have you ever thought about Jesus as your Bridegroom?
 Jewish wedding customs have long been recognized as a pattern of Christ’s redemption. , Learning about Jewish traditions caused me to reconsider my relationship with Christ.
 Do I love Him for richer or poorer, in sickness and health, for better or worse?
 These are things I agreed to when I married my husband, John.
 Do I make the same commitments to Christ?